KIET7UKE/Hacktoberfest-2K22/CONTRIBUTING.md

 ### What can You contribute ⚠️
 - Contribute any JS projects you made.
+- Contribute any DSA problems of your choice
 - Make sure your follow the below steps.

 ---